JairoEspinoza23216880/SEF_Project/README.md

 As umbrella activities, in each delivery we review (and rewrite if necessary) the requirements and other artifacts to ensure their quality.

 ### Requirements
+At the beginning of the project we defined the list of requirements for the software, however during the development many changes were made, removing some requirements considered unnecessary and editing others to adapt to the needs and characteristics of the final product, as well as the order of Priority of requirements was changed to give more importance to those vital for functional and quality software.

 #### Final Version
 - [Functional Requirements](/Requerimientos/Requerimientos-F.md)